 Popular fishing lake.
 Apart from angling, water skiers enjoy it as well.
 However, it can dry up for several years at a time, during drought such as 1997 – 2003.
 The lake then sometimes has to be mowed and even burnt, to destroy ‘fairy grass’ that blows away to nearby farm houses.
-As at October 2017 the Lake has a fair amount of water in it and a picnic on the banks is a good possibility.
+As at October 2017 the Lake had a fair amount of water in it but as at June 2021 it is dry but a picnic on the banks is a good possibility.

 Lake Wyn Wyn, Black Swamp and many more of the lakes in the area.
 Extensive bird life and habitat for migratory birds are found in these disjointed series of lakes.
 Lake Wyn Wyn is a world listed Ramsar site.

 Natimuk is a lovely small town that is hanging on despite rural trends.
-The Natimuk shops have lessened in recent years but several remain; including a post office, milk bar, furniture shop, outdoor shop and community craft store.
+The Natimuk shops have lessened in recent years but several remain; including a popular hotel, post office, milk bar, furniture shop, outdoor shop and community craft store.
+The craft store is staffed by volunteers and has home made cakes and preserves that all meet health standards.
+Crafts and plants are also popular in the shop.
 The milkshakes at the local milk bar have been renowned for nearly 40 years.
 A tourist walk of some of the older buildings and historic sites is available.
 The nearby silos are a flurry of activity at harvest time, around November to early January.
 Various art festivals in the town are also popular when held, often over major long weekends.